ballerina-platform/ballerina-lang/stdlib/task/src/main/ballerina/task/Module.md

     }
 ```

+#### The Appointment configuration

-`Listener` can be used to schedule an appointment, like the appointments we see in real world.
-Listener configuration has two main fields.
+The `AppointmentConfiguration` can be used to schedule an appointment, like the appointments we see in real world.
+This Listener configuration has two main fields.
   - `appointmentDetails`
   - `noOfRecurrences`